Carrbridge

-Carrbridge (Carrbrig, Drochaid Chàrr) is a village in Badenoch and Strathspey in the Scottish Highlands.
-It lies off the A9 on the A938, west of Skye of Curr and southeast of Tomatin, near Bogroy.
-It has the oldest stone bridge in the Highlands and the nearby ancient pine forest contains the Landmark Forest Adventure Park.
+Carrbridge (Drochaid Chàrr) is a village in Badenoch and Strathspey in the Scottish Highlands.
+It lies on the River Dulnain, off the A9 road, 5 mi north of Aviemore and 8 mi west of Grantown-on-Spey.
+It has the oldest stone bridge in the Highlands.
+The nearby ancient pine forest contains the Landmark Forest Adventure Park.

 Geography

-Carrbridge is about 10 km north of Aviemore and forms a gateway to the Cairngorms National Park.
+Carrbridge lies near Aviemore and forms a gateway to the Cairngorms National Park.
 It was an early centre for skiing in Scotland.
 In the 2001 census the village had a population of 708 people, with the majority employed in tourism.

 Until the construction of a bypass in the 1980s, the A9 ran straight through the village.
 Carrbridge is served by Carrbridge railway station on the Highland Main Line.

-Local debate still rages regarding the name Carrbridge itself, with some preferring to see it hyphenated to Carr-bridge.
-The word "Carr" has nothing to do with motorised transport but is derived from the Old Norse word for boggy area.
+The name Carrbridge is a partial translation of the Gaelic Drochaid Chàrr(a), meaning "bridge of the rock ledge".